-Without a method to electrically isolate the audio signals between the radio and the PC, it's likely that there will be excessive electrical noise transposed on to your audio signal.
+Without a method to electrically isolate the audio signals between the radio and the PC, it's likely that there could be excessive electrical noise transposed on to your audio signal.
 This can look like wavy lines on your data screen.
 The cause of this type of noise is often referred to as a 'ground loop'.

 Connecting the sound card is relatively straightforward.
 If you get stuck, just stop and think about what is being connected to what.

 Note: Ensure your CAT control is set up and working before starting.
-You will need to key your rig via the CAT lead using your chosen data mode software.
+You will need to be able key your rig via the CAT lead using your chosen data mode software.

 Sound car assembly